RafaeLuisPrf/cogsi2526-1221322-1201623-1151352/PLS/CA5/README.md

 In general, the design of the solution using Podman closely mirrors that of Docker, with adjustments made for the specific commands and features of Podman.

 ### 3 - Implementation

+Part1 create the Podmanfiles for both versions of the applications:

+- Chat Application Podmanfile (Version 1 - Compile inside Podmanfile)

+      # Use a base image with Java (JDK)
+      FROM eclipse-temurin:17-jdk-jammy

+      # Set working directory
+      WORKDIR /app

+      # Copy the project files into the container
+      COPY . .

+      # === THIS INSTALLS DEPENDENCIES AND BUILDS THE APP ===
+      # The 'gradlew' script downloads Gradle and all Java dependencies
+      RUN cd ./Web && chmod 700 ./gradlew && ./gradlew build RUN chmod 700 ./Web/build/libs/Part2-0.0.1-SNAPSHOT.jar

+      CMD [ "java", "-jar", "/app/Web/build/libs/Part2-0.0.1-SNAPSHOT.jar" ]

+With this Podmanfile, the application is compiled in the image build process, and the final image contains the compiled JAR file.

+- Chat Application Podmanfile (Version 2 - Compile on host and copy JAR)
+- Spring Application Podmanfile (Version 1 - Compile inside Podmanfile)
+- Spring Application Podmanfile (Version 2 - Compile on host and copy JAR)